 If you want to sustain your travels with travel writing, far be it for me to stop you.
 But be sure to view it as a business, market yourself accordingly, and give yourself time to start generating (decent) income before you rely on it to keep your travels going.

-And here’s another resource to learn to become a travel writer: Travel Writing 2.0: Earning Money From Your Travels in the New Media Landscape
+Here’s a fabulous no-holds-barred resource to learn about what it is to become a travel writer, written by my friend and colleague Tim Leffel: Travel Writing 2.0: Earning Money From Your Travels in the New Media Landscape